gsferreira/gsferreira.github.com/src/archive/2022/3-fluent-assertions-features-you-should-be-using/index.md

 I love Fluent Assertions 💖.
 And you should too.

-Even if you are using it, maybe you don't know some lesser known features of it.
+Even if you are using it, maybe you don't know some lesser-known features of it.

 But don't worry.
 I'm here to change that 💪.